-- Recognise that this is a difficult time for children – they need parents who are understanding, loving and nurturing.
+- Recognising that this is a difficult time for children and that they need parents who are understanding, loving and nurturing.

-- The child is acting out their feelings through their behaviour and needs their family to understand this and be supportive.
+- Remembering that the child is acting out their feelings through their behaviour and needs their family to understand this and be supportive.

-- Acknowledge the feelings the child has and give them plenty of love, hugs, support and encouragement.
+- Acknowledging the feelings the child has and giving them plenty of love, hugs, support and encouragement.

-- Praise gentle behaviour between your child and baby.
+- Praising gentle behaviour between your child and baby.

-- Show your child how you would like them to behave.
-Be a role model.
+- Showing your child how you would like them to behave.
+Being a role model.

-- Accept that your toddler’s behaviour may go backwards for a while as they struggle with their new situation and the feelings that go with it.
-Praising good behaviour will help.
+- Accepting that your toddler's behaviour may revert to baby behaviour for a while as they struggle with their new situation and the feelings that go with it.

-- Offer your child special rewards or outings, so they realise there are some advantages to being the oldest child.
+- Offering your child special rewards or outings, so they realise there are some advantages to being the oldest child.